githubEdit

 How to get CCNA certification

-The Cisco CCNA is widely considered as the gold standard of IT networking industry certification.
+The Cisco CCNA is widely considered as the gold standard of IT networking industry certifications.
 This section outlines practical steps to become a Cisco Certified Network Associate

 Learning objectives

-Do you want to know ?
-This section offers advice on .
-This section explains how to become a Cisco Certified Network Associate.
+This section offers advice on how to get CCNA certificationarrow-up-right.
+This section outlines practical steps to become a Cisco Certified Network Associate.
 It offers tips and resources to help aspiring computer networking specialists pass their CCNA 200-301 exam (Implementing and Administering Cisco Networking Technologies).
+This section explains the market value of CCNA certification, explains the CCNA exam registration process, describes a roadmap to prepare for the CCNA exam, and identifies top free resources to help you prepare for the CCNA exam.

 Topics covered in this section